Infostrux-Solutions/documentation-native-apps/infostrux-loader/README.md

 use database identifier($application_name);
 use schema execution;

+-- Verify that the sample data is available.
+-- Note the trailing new lines in the CONTENT column.
+-- These are necessary as the application allows multiple table records per message.
--- verify that the sample data is available select *, try_parse_json(content) from sample_extract;
+-- The new lines delimit the messages. select *, try_parse_json(content) from sample_extract;

--- invoke the loader on sample data call load(
+-- Invoke the loader on sample data. call load(
    'load_test',
    'app_example',
    'sample_extract');

--- verify that the sample extract was correctly loaded
+-- Verify that the sample extract was correctly loaded.

 -- two records with id and name select * from load_test.app_example.person;